How Parenting Styles Psychology Can Shape Your Child

 Parenting can be a huge responsibility since you are responsible for a child 24/7.
 If you are a single parent, it may seem impossible to figure out how to raise a child independently.
 Having a support system can take some of the weight off you.
 Whether it's your family, friends, or a counselor, it often "takes a village" to raise a child.
 You do not have to parent alone.

-If you feel like you're not the type of parent you want to be, there may be a chance to change.
-You might feel burnt out, are a new parent, or want to switch parenting styles and be a more influential figure in your child's life.
+If you suspect that you're not the type of parent you want to be, there may be a chance to change.
+You might feel burnt out, are a new parent, or want to switch parenting styles and be a more positively influential figure in your child's life.
 In this case, therapy may be a practical choice.
 Because of their busy schedules, online therapy is often a valuable option for parents.

 Takeaway